 Where Michael Crichtons book and the original film were driven by a scientific detective story of sorts, here that is minimised and replaced by routine thriller mechanics.
 The latter half of the mini-series is based around a long drawn out cross-country chase and escape from the military by Eric McCormacks journalist; there is an entire plot that does not exist in Crichton about the military conspiracy and various inter-agency skulduggery.
 While many of the elements of the original remain, they are blown up the climax of Part 1, for example, is the elaborate crashing of an Air Force fighter plane as all the plastics in the cockpit disintegrate, which was a minor part of both the originals, but now the plane also happens to be carrying a nuclear weapon that is detonated and it is revealed that the virus deliberately triggered the explosion in order to cause itself to grow and become more powerful.
 The climactic climb up through the laboratorys core shaft is still there, although has been pumped up with falling debris, an entire group of people now climbing, the danger of a pool of unidentified liquid at the bottom and Benjamin Bratt having to complete the journey with Ricky Schroders severed thumb.

-Other works adapted from Michael Crichtons books include:- The Andromeda Strain (1971); the neurosurgical Frankenstein film The Terminal Man (1974); Jurassic Park (1993); Rising Sun (1993), an adaptation of Crichtons blatantly racist book about Japanese business practice; Barry Levinsons adaptation of Disclosure (1994), Crichtons novel about sexual harassment, which contains some science-fiction elements; the lost world film Congo (1995); The Lost World: Jurassic Park (1997); Levinsons underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernans The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; and Richard Donners dull adaptation of Crichtons Timeline (2003) about time travel to Mediaeval France.
+Other works adapted from Michael Crichtons books include:- The Andromeda Strain (1971); the neurosurgical Frankenstein film The Terminal Man (1974); Jurassic Park (1993); Rising Sun (1993), an adaptation of Crichtons blatantly racist book about Japanese business practice; Barry Levinsons adaptation of Disclosure (1994), Crichtons novel about sexual harassment, which contains some science-fiction elements; the lost world film Congo (1995); The Lost World: Jurassic Park (1997); Levinsons underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernans The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; Richard Donners dull adaptation of Crichtons Timeline (2003) about time travel to Mediaeval France; plus the tv mini-series remake of Westworld (2016 ).
 Michael Crichtons films as director include: Westworld (1973) about an android amusement park that goes amok; the medical thriller Coma (1978); The Great Train Robbery (1979) about a Victorian train heist; Looker (1981) about virtual models; Runaway (1984) about a police force to stop amok robots; and the courtroom thriller Physical Evidence (1989).
 Crichton also created the hit hospital drama ER (1996-2009) and wrote the original screenplay for Twister (1996) about tornado chasers.